CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_COVESA_uServices.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Service interfaces are defined as `.proto` files in the repository at https://github.com/COVESA/uservices.
+Use protobuf code generation (`protoc`) to produce language-specific stubs for Java, C++, Python, or Rust.
+The generated code provides type-safe client/server interfaces for common vehicle services (e.g., body, propulsion, chassis).
+Designed to be used together with Eclipse uProtocol as the communication layer.

 ## Known Implementation